-A recent study by Branthwaite et al. revealed that a narrow running shoe increased peak pressures around the medial forefoot with a greater pressure time integral as well.
+Lending evidence to this came from a study by Branthwaite et al., in the Journal of Foot and Ankle Research revealed that a narrow running shoe increased peak pressures around the middle and front of the foot with a greater pressure time integral as well:

-- Increased peak pressure around the medial forefoot during heel strike running may be the mechanism underlying metatarsal stress fracture of the 2nd metatarsal head.
+- Increased peak pressure around the medial forefoot when running is a major risk factor for stress fracture of the 2nd metatarsal head, shown below:

 It gets even worse.

-According to Mann (2007), the forefoot is meant to expand during ground contact, but narrow running shoes prevents this from happening, and adds more pressure on the forefoot, particularly increased lateral pressures which changes the nail matrix orientation, such as nail plate thickening, leading to toe pain.
+According to Mann (2007), the front of your foot is meant to expand during ground-contact, however a narrow running shoe prevents this from happening, and adds more pressure on the forefoot, particularly increased lateral pressures, which changes the nail matrix orientation, such as nail plate thickening, leading to toe pain.
 The worst case scenario from this is that the seal between the nail plate and the nail bed breaks, allowing fungus to enter the nail unit, Mann reported.

 Why Wider is Better

-Wide toe box running shoes allows the dorsal digital area to splay out more, which might be particularly relevant to effectively dissipate plantar pressures.
-In contrast, pointy-toed running shoes essentially warps the natural contours of the digits, the 1st and 5th digit being most affected with increased time to peak pressure and contact.
+In contrast, pointy-toed running shoes tightly warps the natural contours of the digits (toes), where the 1st and 5th digit are most affected, with increased time to peak pressure and contact.

-The current study showed that footwear with a rounded toe-box which correlated to the natural anatomical contours of the foot, was associated with the lowest pressure values.
+Lastly, the current study showed that footwear with a rounded toe-box, which correlated to the natural anatomical contours of the foot, was associated with the lowest pressure values, and therefore, a lower risk of a metatarsal stress fracture.

 References: